Nation's top coronavirus expert Dr. Anthony Fauci forced to beef up security as death threats increase

 Fauci's response was quickly interrupted by Trump, who stepped up to the podium to say the nation's most visible infectious disease expert doesn't require protection.

-"(He) doesn't need security; everybody loves them," Trump said.
+"(He) doesn't need security, everybody loves them," said Trump.
 "Besides that, they'd be in big trouble if they ever attacked."

 However, as Fauci's profile in the pandemic crisis has grown, so has the concern for his welfare.
 Fauci's guidance to Trump for the country to remain as locked down as possible to help control the virus spread has not earned fans among some fervent right-wing voices.